-And lets not forget Voice Search.
-As as growing number of users adopted smart phones and began searching through mobile, the ability to quickly ask a question hands-free became more and more of a necessity.
+And let’s not forget Voice Search.
+As a growing number of users adopted smartphones and began searching through mobile, the ability to quickly ask a question hands-free became more and more of a necessity.
 So in 2013, we looked to our tech friends and eventually said, “Ok Google.”

 Ah, everything you ever wanted to know about a subject leads you right to Google’s SERPs pages.
 With Answer Boxes to recent Tweets and new stories, there’s oftentimes no reason to leave Google’s SERPs page.
 Curious as to the scientific name for a rabbit?
 Google knows!
 Or, at least, Google can pull that information and present it to you without you having to go digging too far (and in case you were wondering, it’s Oryctolagus cuniculus).

 Product Graphs have started to appear on the scene, giving users a breakdown of a product before even visiting the site.
 Images and videos often appear “above the fold.”
 The “snack pack” version of local listings gives a user everything they might need to know about contacting a local business before even clicking on their website link.
 Even with longer meta titles & descriptions unfolding before our weary, SEO eyes, organic results appear to be pushed down…down…down the page.

 It’s almost as if Google doesn’t want users finding us at all…just kidding that’s just a crazy conspiracy theory (do you hear the Twilight Zone theme song playing, or is that just me?).